Virtual Private Gateway

 Packet Management

 With a VPG, you also get access to advanced packet management tools.
 Soracom Peek allows you to effortlessly capture packets that transit the VPG.
-This gives you the ability to inspect the network behavior of your Air devices, before any traffic is routed over the Internet, in order to troubleshoot device communication problems, test your networking architecture, identify the source of high data usage, or to improve security.
+This gives you the ability to inspect the network behavior of your Air and Arc devices before any traffic is routed to its destination, troubleshoot device communication problems, test your networking architecture, identify the source of high data usage, or improve security.

 For additional information, refer to the Soracom Peek and Junction documentation.